devansh9011/Random-Password-generator/README.md

 # Random-Password-generator
 ## Aim :-
-To generate a random password for the user as per his requirements which then can be remembered and used as per requirement, which will make hacking the password more difficult
+To generate a random password for the user as per his requirements.

 ## Features :-
-(1) User Can control which character set he wants to include in the password.
+(1) User can control which character set he wants to include in the password.
 (2) User can control the length of the password.
+(3) Generates the password till the user is not satisfied with the result.